 Follow the below steps to enable these options:

 - Navigate to the “bin” folder of the JMeter directory

 - Open the “jmeter.properties” file using Notepad or Notepad++

 - Uncomment the line “undo.history.size=0” by removing # (sharp sign)

 - Set a natural number as a value of the “undo.history.size” attribute e.g. 1, 5, 10, 50 etc. (This number represents the maximum number of steps that you can undo or redo.)

 - Save the file “jmeter.properties” and relaunch JMeter to reflect the changes.

 Remember: The number must be a natural number (1,2,3,….n) or simply say positive integer other than 0.
 The suggested value by JMeter is 25 which you can see in the description above this line in “jmeter.properties” file, it shows “Set it to a number > 0 (25 can be a good default)”.
 So, you can give 1 or 5 or 7 or 10 or 12 or 15 or 25, but not Zero.
 If you give Zero, there will not be any changes.

 This number represents the maximum number of steps that you can undo or redo.
 You can set this to a larger number e.g. 50 or 100 but the bigger it is, the more it consumes memory.
 When you try to undo/redo more than 5-10 steps at a time then you will notice a big slowdown in JMeter.
-Hence, JMeter team suggest to have a maximum value of 25 and that too for a computer with very high RAM memory.
+Hence, the JMeter team suggest having a maximum value of 25 and that too for a computer with very high RAM memory.
 For most of the normal users, 5 or 7 solve their purpose.
-Here, I have given the value as 5 which shown above.
+Here, I have given the value of 5 which is shown above.